-Our look at the tools you can try when in search of your next big idea, try TrendWatching’s Consumer Trend Canvas.
+Looking for tools you can try when in search of your next big idea?
+Try TrendWatching’s Consumer Trend Canvas.

 What is it?

 The Consumer Trend Canvas (CTC) is basically a single-sheet grid which takes you from a current trend on the left-hand side of the page to the innovation of your own at the other.

 They suggest it is a way for people to be able to identify what their customers are going to want next.
 They also say that a consumer trend is more than just pleasant diversions – they are an essential part of uncovering innovation opportunities.

 You begin with a trend – the example they give is Beneficial Intelligence – and then work through six more stages before you arrive at the point where you come up with your innovation, each step informing the next.